New South Wales Police Force: Firearms

-Members of the NSW Police are issued with the full-size 9x19mm Glock 17 semi-automatic pistol, as well as the Glock 19 and 26 compact and subcompact variants respectively for some specialist sections and plain clothes officers.
-As of 2024, these 9x19mm Glock variants began replacing the previously issued .40-calibre Glock 22, 23, and 27 semi-automatic pistols.
+Members of the NSW Police are issued with the full-size 9x19mm Parabellum Glock 17 Semi-Automatic pistol, as well as the Glock 19 and 26 compact and subcompact variants respectively for some specialist sections and plain clothes officers.
+As of 2024, these 9x19mm Glock versions began replacing the previously issued .40 Smith & Wesson full-size Glock 22, compact 23, and sub-compact 27 Semi-Automatic pistols.
 The .38 caliber Smith & Wesson Model 10 was formerly standard issue, before the work of Task Force ALPHA 1992 and the research testing and report done by senior constable Darren Stewart, who recommended the introduction of the Glock 22 and its variants.
 Members are also issued with a spare magazine for their pistol due to the murder of two officers, armed with 6 shot revolvers, at Crescent Head in 1995 when officers carried the Smith & Wesson Model 10 in .38 Special.
 Specialist tactical units such as the full-time Tactical Operations Unit (and part-time regional State Protection Support Units) are equipped with a variety of specialised firearms for their duties.
-The Public Order and Riot Squad are issued with a variety of specialist equipment for their roles including Colt M4 Carbine rifles.
+The Public Order and Riot Squad are issued with a variety of specialist equipment for their roles including Colt M4 Carbines.